SoftwareTestingTrends/github-action-task-1/practice-exercise-3.md

 1. Github Account
 2. An existing app.
 ### Task:
-Set up a GitHub Action to automatically run a workflow when a PR is created, ensuring that unit tests are included in the workflow execution.
+Set up a GitHub Action to automatically run a workflow when a PR is created.
+### Workflow Details:
+On a pull request, the workflow checks out the code, sets up Node.js, installs dependencies, and runs the Jest tests.
 ### Example YAML File:
 * [code-push.yml](.github/workflows/code-pull-request.yml)